An ecommerce replatforming guide

 Replatforming projects are resource intensive.
 They range from relatively to highly complex, therefore need an experienced project manager to guide them and establish the fundamental principles of IT project management.

 Don’t underestimate the amount of work required.
 Invest upfront to ensure you have a clear project plan and structure; it will save you £££ in the long run.
-This comprehensive guide walks you through the phases of a replatforming project with advice based on 15+ years’ experience.
+This comprehensive guide walks you through the phases of a replatforming project and shares practical tips for replatforming project management.

-TL;DR – if you don’t want to read the detailed article below, fast forward to my Repaltforming MasterClass Video series.
+TL;DR – if you don’t want to read the detailed replatforming project management article below, fast forward to my Replatforming Video Tutorial series.
 There are ten videos of 3-4 minutes each covering key elements of project planning, vendor and SI partner selection.

 - Project planning.